nrstott/bogart/README.md

     app.use(router);
     app.start();

+## Using Session

+The session middleware can be included individually with `app.use(bogart.middleware.session)` or by using batteries `app.use(bogart.batteries)` which includes a default stack of JSGI middleware.

+A `session` function will be available on the request object passed to your route handlers.
+This function follows the jQuery style of arity determining if it is getting or setting a key/value pair.
+A call to session with one argument is a get to the value of the key referenced by the argument.

+    req.session('name'); // => value associated with 'name'

+A call to session with two arguments is a set.

+    req.session('name', 'Nathan'); // sets the value of 'name' to 'Nathan'

+### Contrived Example

+A set of two routes that use session:

+    router.get('/:name', function(req) {
+      req.session('name', req.params.name);
+      return bogart.redirect('/');
+    });

+    router.get('/', function(req) {
+      return bogart.html('Hello ' +req.session('name'));
+    });

+Visiting '/:name' ('/Nathan', '/Bob', etc...) will set a session key that will be displayed by the root route '/', after the redirect.

 ## Running the Examples

 In the 'examples' directory of the cloned source, there are several examples of bogart applications.